AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-170-->

 *  The `staging_synchronize_entities_period` `cron` job now works as expected.
-Previously, the first staging update was applied successfully, but {{ site.data.var.ee }} threw this error with subsequent updates: `report.ERROR: Cron Job staging_synchronize_entities_period has an error: The active update can't be deleted`.
+Previously, the first staging update was applied successfully, but Adobe Commerce threw this error with subsequent updates: `report.ERROR: Cron Job staging_synchronize_entities_period has an error: The active update can't be deleted`.

 <!--- ACP2E-102-->